Azure/azure-powershell/documentation/migration-guides/Az.10.0.0-migration-guide.md

 ## Az.EventHub

 ### `Set-AzEventHubNamespace`
-The cmdlet 'Set-AzEventHubNamespace' has undergone several changes, including changes to the output type and default parameter set.
-The cmdlet no longer supports certain aliases and parameter types, including 'NamespaceName', 'System.String' for 'SkuName', and 'System.Nullable`1[System.Int32]' for 'SkuCapacity'.
+- The cmdlet 'Set-AzEventHubNamespace' has undergone several changes, including changes to the output type and default parameter set.
+- The cmdlet no longer supports certain aliases and parameter types, including 'NamespaceName', 'System.String' for 'SkuName', and 'System.Nullable`1[System.Int32]' for 'SkuCapacity'.
 Additionally, the parameters 'MaximumThroughputUnits', 'EnableKafka', 'ClusterARMId', 'IdentityId', and 'EncryptionConfig' are no longer supported, and no aliases were found for the original parameter names.
-The cmdlet also no longer supports the 'IAzureContextContainer' type for the 'DefaultProfile' parameter, and the 'AzContext' and 'AzureRmContext' aliases for 'DefaultProfile' are no longer supported.
+- The cmdlet also no longer supports the 'IAzureContextContainer' type for the 'DefaultProfile' parameter, and the 'AzContext' and 'AzureRmContext' aliases for 'DefaultProfile' are no longer supported.
 Finally, several parameter sets, including '__AllParameterSets', 'NamespaceParameterSet', and 'AutoInflateParameterSet', have been removed.

 ### `Set-AzEventHub`
--MessageRetentionInDays' has been deprecated and replaced by '-RetentionTimeInHours'.
+- MessageRetentionInDays' has been deprecated and replaced by '-RetentionTimeInHours'.

 #### Before
 ```powershell